VIDA-NYU/reprozip/docs/unpacked-format.rst

 This page describes in more details how the unpackers operate.

 ..  note:: Future versions of unpackers might work in a different way.
 No attempt is made to make unpacked experiments compatible across different versions of *reprounzip*.
-Packages will always be compatible though.
+Bundles will always be compatible though.

 ..  _unpacked-common: